 King Kong destroys buildings and homes and our metaphorical bigfoot can create distrust and animosity because they automatically assume their way is the right way without factoring in team members’ opinions.
 “Instead, new managers should start by getting a clear sense and understanding of the team’s needs, wants, and challenges, says Abbajay, “Take the time to learn what is and isn’t working and involve the team in creating better products and processes.”

 Everyone wants to climb up the corporate ladder.
 Help them up instead of pushing them down or keeping them paralyzed on one rung until they lose patience and quit.
-It’s a mistake for new bosses (and TBH bosses in general) to only discuss development goals during annual reviews and to fail to teach people new skills and share their knowledge.
+One of the most frequent new manager mistakes is to only discuss development goals during annual reviews.
+You’ll fail to teach people new skills and share their knowledge.
 “They use the ‘throw people off the cliff’ approach to development,” says Halelly Azulay, president and founder of the Los Angeles-based leadership development firm TalentGrow.
 “They don’t tolerate failure and criticize or punish mistakes.
 Or, they try to ‘save’ people from mistakes and don’t allow them to learn and experience consequences,” says Azulay.
 There has to be a middle ground between having a sink-or-swim attitude and micromanaging forever while your team members are still wearing floaties.

 “To fix or avoid this mistake, new bosses should develop people and make it safe to make mistakes,” says Azulay.
 Consider having weekly or monthly one-on-one meetings to talk about long and short-term goals and help people achieve them through teaching, not micromanaging.

 Raise your hand if you’d rather go to the dentist than have a difficult conversation and give constructive criticism.
 But your direct reports can’t grow and exceed your expectations if they have no idea what you want.
-By not giving feedback that you perceive to be harsh, you’re hindering your team more.
-“It’s far kinder to tell your team what you’re thinking than it is to spare their feelings by avoiding the topic.
-Before you know it, you’ll be six months into the job and, rather than helping your team succeed, you’ve been watching them fail over and over again in the same ways,” says Kimberlee Stiens, founder and CEO of the District Columbia-based career coaching firm ranavain.
+By not giving feedback that you perceive to be harsh, you’re hindering your team more and falling into one of the common new manager mistakes.
+“It’s far kinder to tell your team what you’re thinking than to spare their feelings by avoiding the topic.
+Before you know it, you’ll be six months into the job and, rather than helping your team succeed, you’ve been watching them fail over and over again in the same ways,” says Kimberlee Stiens, founder and CEO of the District Columbia-based career coaching firm Ranavain.